Jochen van Aerssen

 Jochen van Aerssen (15 April 1941 – 19 January 1992) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

-Van Aerssen joined the CDU in 1964, had been a member of the Kleve district executive of the CDU since 1970 and became a member of the Rhineland regional executive of the CDU in 1973 as Commissioner for European Affairs.
+Van Aerssen joined the CDU in 1964, he had been a member of the Kleve district executive of the CDU since 1970 and became a member of the Rhineland regional executive of the CDU in 1973 as Commissioner for European Affairs.
 As a successor to Wilhelm Wehren, van Aerssen was a member of the North Rhine-Westphalian state parliament from 26 July 1970 to 13 December 1976, where he was chairman of the committee for state planning from 1973 to 1975.
-From 14 December 1976 to 29 March 1983 he was a member of the German Bundestag for two terms.
+From 14 December 1976 to 29 March 1983, he was a member of the German Bundestag for two terms.
 He was directly elected in 1976 and 1980 in the Kleve constituency.
 In addition, he was a member of the European Parliament from 19 January 1977 to 24 July 1989, where he was a member of various committees with a foreign trade orientation.